 Depending upon interest, capabilities, and goals, and with the permission of their advisers and department chairs, students may choose dual undergraduate degree programs or select one of the options listed below.

-Bachelor of Science in Biology/Bachelor of Science in Psychology
+Bachelor of Science in Biology/Bachelor of Science in Psychological Science

 Students interested in this program should consult a Department of Biology or Department of Psychology adviser.

 Bachelor of Science in Computer Engineering/Bachelor of Science in Computer Science